 This afternoon we cruise into Lower Austria, a peaceful, bucolic region and home to some of the country’s best wines.
 Head to the convivial atmosphere of the ship’s well stocked bar for your favourite aperitif before another excellent dinner is served.

-We awake on Christmas Eve amidst the enchanting surroundings of the Wachau Valley where the landscape is blanketed with vineyards and dotted with ornamental villages.
+We awake on Christmas Day amidst the enchanting surroundings of the Wachau Valley where the landscape is blanketed with vineyards and dotted with ornamental villages.
 After breakfast you visit the remarkable Melk Abbey.
 Nothing quite prepares you for your first sight of this enormous honey-coloured building, standing resplendent above the surrounding countryside and perhaps even more atmospheric at Christmas time.

 Originally built as a castle, it was gifted to the Benedictine Order in the 11th-century and, although reconstructed in Baroque style, it has remained a monastic school and monastery ever since.
 The Abbey is renowned for its 214-yard-long Emperor’s Gallery lined with portraits, many fine rooms and an ornate library.
 Later we re-join the ship for lunch and the final part of our cruise upstream through the pretty Nibelugengau, an inspiration to poets and also immortalised in the music of Wagner.
-This evening adjourn to the inviting bar and reflect on a fascinating day of discovery before another sumptuous dinner.

 This morning discover some of the city’s main sights in the company of an expert local guide, then you’re free to explore as you wish.
 Everywhere there are sights associated with the city’s most famous resident, Mozart, who wrote his first opera when he was 11!
 Celebrate the day by the magnificent Christmas tree in Cathedral Square and perhaps reflect on the hauntingly beautiful lyrics of Silent Night.
 This carol was written by Joseph Mohr who was also born in Salzburg.
 Please note lunch is not included on this full day excursion to Salzburg; however, the ship will offer a packed lunch.